Vagit Alekperov: Personal life

-Alekperov is married to Larisa Victorovna Alekperova and has a son Yusuf born in 1990.
+Alekperov is married to Larisa Victorovna Alekperova and has a son, Yusuf, born in 1990.
+In 2023 he founded the WellTech company, which is engaged in the repair of LUKOIL wells.

 Alekperov's hobby is numismatics.
 The exact composition of his collection is unknown, but according to some reports, it is one of the three largest private collections in Russia.
-According to Forbes, Alekperov's private Museum of Numismatics has more than 700 coins on display, which is about a quarter of the entire collection.
-It consists mainly of gold coins, from antiquity to modern Russia, some silver coins, as well as a few platinum coins of the Russian Empire.
+In 2015, Alperov established a private Museum of Numismatics in the Zinoviev-Yusupov chambers in Moscow.
+It has more than 700 coins on display, about a quarter of the entire collection.
+The exposition consists of gold, silver, and platinum coins minted in Classical antiquity, the Byzantine Empire, the European Middle Ages, the Russian Empire, and the USSR.

 Philanthropy

-In 2007 Alekperov founded The Foundation "Our Future" to promote social entrepreneurship in Russia.
+In 2007, Alekperov founded The Foundation "Our Future" to promote social entrepreneurship in Russia.

 Alekperov has repeatedly stated publicly and has confirmed that, according to his will, his stake in Lukoil (over 20% of the company) will be transferred to a specially created charitable foundation.

 In 2020 coronavirus pandemic, Lukoil has donated more than RUB 652 million in 22 Russian regions and almost $900 000 dollars in its operation countries abroad.
 Alekperov also donated RUB 50 million of personal finances to fight coronavirus in the Republic of Komi.

 Awards and honorary titles

-Alekperov was the first Russian citizen who received the Woodrow Wilson Award.
+Alekperov was the first Russian citizen to receive the Woodrow Wilson Award.
 He was honored in 2005 for achievements in corporate citizenship.